atrathbone/Ghost-Hunt-Meltdown/README.md

 ## Description:
 A grid based stealth game where you control a man trying to recover his Vase collection without being seen by ghosts!

-*Players have to navigate various levels populated with obstacles and haunted by ghosts.
-*Each level has a door which the player must reach after collecting a vase.
-*Boxes block player movement but do not hide them from the ghosts, whereas plants give them somewhere to hide.
+Players have to navigate various levels populated with obstacles and haunted by ghosts.
+Each level has a door which the player must reach after collecting a vase.
+Boxes block player movement but do not hide them from the ghosts, whereas plants give them somewhere to hide.
-*There are three ghost types:
+>There are three ghost types:
--Normal Ghosts- which stand still and look along either the x or y axis.
+>>Normal Ghosts- which stand still and look along either the x or y axis.
--Super Ghosts- which move left and right, or up and down.
+>>Super Ghosts- which move left and right, or up and down.
--Demonic Ghosts- which teleport at random to various spawn points dotted around the level.
+>>Demonic Ghosts- which teleport at random to various spawn points dotted around the level.

 ## Level Editor-